espressif/idf-eclipse-plugin/README.md

 For this getting started guide, follow the instructions below.

-* Navigate to `Help` > `ESP-IDF Tools Manager` > `Install Tools`
+1. Navigate to `Help` > `ESP-IDF Tools Manager` > `Install Tools`
-* Provide the `ESP-IDF Directory` path
+1. Provide the `ESP-IDF Directory` path
-* Provide `Git` and `Python` executable locations if they are not auto-detected.
+1. Provide `Git` and `Python` executable locations if they are not auto-detected.
-* Click on `Install Tools` to proceed with the installation process.
+1. Click on `Install Tools` to proceed with the installation process.
 Check the Console for the installation details.
-* Installation might take a while if you're doing it for the first time since it has to download and install xtensa-esp32-elf, esp32ulp-elf, cmake, openocd-esp32 and ninja tools.
+1. Installation might take a while if you're doing it for the first time since it has to download and install xtensa-esp32-elf, esp32ulp-elf, cmake, openocd-esp32 and ninja tools.

-> **Note:** Make sure you run this step even if you've already installed the required tools, since it sets the IDF_PATH, PATH, OPENOCD_SCRIPTS and IDF_PYTHON_ENV_PATH to the Eclipse CDT build environment based on the idf_tools.py export command.
+> **Note:** Make sure you run this step even if you've already installed the required tools, since it sets the `IDF_PATH`, `PATH`, `OPENOCD_SCRIPTS` and `IDF_PYTHON_ENV_PATH` to the Eclipse CDT build environment based on the idf_tools.py export command.

 ![](docs/images/install_tools.png)